Don’t Freeze that Mole on Your Face

 It’s tempting at the same time to have your dermatologist freeze or burn off unwanted moles, skin tags, cysts, or other growths on your face.
 But Dr. Chandler would advise you not to do so with these non-cancerous growths, as doing so can create a scar — and you don’t want that, especially not on your face.
 And when growths are near to your eye, it is dangerous to burn or freeze them.
 Many dermatologists and plastic surgeons refer to Dr. Chandler for challenging growths near the eye area in particular, since this requires expert techniques.

-Instead, come to either of our Chandler Cosmetic offices and have Dr. Chandler surgically remove your facial growths.
-He has extensive experience removing these skin blemishes and takes pride in doing so with the most minimal scarring posslbe. .
+Come to either of our Chandler Cosmetic offices for the best mole removal in the area and have Dr. Chandler surgically remove your facial growths.
+He has extensive experience removing these skin blemishes and takes pride in doing so with the most minimal scarring possible.

 What are moles and other growths on the face?